Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks: Universal Self-Stabilizing Computation

-Recall that the garbage coefficient of an agent $p$ is defined as the number of levels of the view initially encoded by the state of $p$.
-Every time a chop operation is performed on the view of $p$, the number of these levels is decreased by one unit.
-We define the \emph{leftover garbage} of $p$ at round~$t\geq 0$ as the garbage coefficient of $p$ minus the number of times the view of $p$ has been chopped up to round~$t$ (or $0$ if this number is negative).
-Thus, the leftover garbage measures how many initial levels are still present in the view of an agent.
-We define $h_t$ as the minimum leftover garbage at round~$t\geq 0$ across all agents.
-Clearly, $h_0=h$.
+Recall that the garbage coefficient of an agent $p$ is defined as the number of levels of the vista initially encoded by the state of $p$.
+Every time a chop operation is performed on the vista of $p$, the number of these levels is decreased by one unit.
+We define the \emph{leftover garbage} of $p$ at round~$t\geq 0$ as the garbage coefficient of $p$ minus the number of times the vista of $p$ has been chopped up to round~$t$ (or $0$ if this number is negative).
+Thus, the leftover garbage measures how many of the initial levels are still present in the vista of an agent.
+We define $\mu_t$ as the minimum leftover garbage at round~$t\geq 0$ across all agents.
+Clearly, $\mu_0=\mu$.

-As already remarked in the proof of \cref{t:1}, it takes at most $n-1$ rounds for all agents' views to have the same height and all their flags to be the same (essentially, the algorithm performs a broadcast of the smallest value returned by $\mathbf{eval}$).
-In fact, every time two agents communicate, their leftover garbage is equalized.
-Thus, within $n-1$ rounds, all agents have the same leftover garbage.
+Let $p$ be an agent whose $\mathbf{eval}$ value at round~$0$ is minimal (in particular, $p$ has the smallest garbage coefficient).
+By the way the algorithm updates agents' states, the $\mathbf{eval}$ value of $p$ increases by exactly one unit in each round.
+Furthermore, whenever an agent $q$ communicates with $p$, the $\mathbf{eval}$ value of $q$ becomes equal to that of $p$.
+After that, any agent communicating with $q$ acquires the same $\mathbf{eval}$ value as well, etc. In essence, $p$ is ``broadcasting'' its $\mathbf{eval}$ value across the network (cf.~\cite{DV22,DVdisc,KLO10}).

+Define $S_t$ as the set of agents whose $\mathbf{eval}$ value is minimal at round~$t$.
+By the above reasoning, the set $S_t$ gains at least one new agent in every interval of at most $\tau$ rounds.
+Indeed, by the definition of $\tau$, it takes at most $\tau$ rounds for some agent in $S_t$ to communicate with an agent outside $S_t$.
+This process continues until $S_t$ contains all agents, which occurs in fewer than $\tau n$ rounds.
+Thus, within $\tau n$ rounds, all agents have the same $\mathbf{eval}$ value, and therefore the same leftover garbage.
 Also, every two rounds the leftover garbage of any agent with smallest $\mathbf{eval}$ is reduced by one unit (unless it is already $0$).
-In other words, $h_t$ is decremented every two rounds until it reaches $0$.
-In particular, $h_{2h}=0$.
+In other words, $\mu_t$ is decremented every two rounds until it reaches $0$.
+In particular, $\mu_{2\mu}=0$.